-Type of Behaviour Demonstrated by Effectiveness Task and finish Only interested in completing the job in the shortest possible time. × Avoiding participation Not attending safety training courses, not volunteering for safety committee work etc. × Ignoring safety rules Taking short cuts in process. × Failure to wear correct PPE Habitually failing to comply with basic safety rules. × Relationships Aggressive or confrontational when challenged over safety performance or compliance (such as wearing PPE). ×
+Type of Behaviour Demonstrated by Effectiveness Task and finish Only interested in completing the job in the shortest possible time. × Avoiding participation Not attending safety training courses, not volunteering for safety committee work etc. × Ignoring safety rules Taking short cuts in process. × Failure to wear correct PPE Habitually failing to comply with basic safety rules.
+Not wearing personal protective equipment. × Relationships Aggressive or confrontational when challenged over safety performance or compliance. ×